intona/json-parser/README.md

 save memory.
 Parsed string values do not need to be allocated from the provided memory region.
 The less tricky json_parse() simply copies the full input, and then performs destructive parsing on it.

+Theoretical portability is somewhat compromised by tight alignment requirements for some types (used with the shadow stack/heap).
+This is for the sake of saving a few bytes of memory and some code, but shouldn't matter in the real world.

 Test programs
 -------------